 - 10,000 reward points after you spend $1,000 in the first 3 billing cycles ($100 Value).

 - No foreign transaction fees.

-Reward credits are earned at a rate of 5x for each dollar spent within a Caesars property, 2x for each dollar spent on airline purchases, gas and groceries and 1x on all other purchases.
+Reward credits are earned at a rate of 5x for each dollar spent within a Caesars property, 2x for each dollar spent on travel, restaurants, and entertainment, and 1x on all other purchases.